 The AT Client sample demonstrates the asynchronous serial communication taking place over UART to the nRF9160 modem.
 The sample enables you to use an external computer or MCU to send AT commands to the LTE-M/NB-IoT modem of your nRF9160 device.

-The AT Client sample acts as a proxy for sending directives to the nRF9160 modem via AT commands.
+The AT Client sample acts as a proxy for sending directives to the nRF9160 modem using AT commands.
 This facilitates the reading of responses or analyzing of events related to the nRF9160 modem.
-The commands can be initiated from a terminal or the LTE Link Monitor, which is an application implemented as part of nRF Connect for Desktop.
+You can initiate the commands from a terminal or the LTE Link Monitor, which is an application implemented as part of nRF Connect for Desktop.

 For more information on the AT commands, see the AT Commands Reference Guide.

 samples/nrf9160/at_client in the nRF Connect SDK folder structure.

 When built as firmware image for the

 _ns build target, the sample has Cortex-M Security Extensions (CMSE) enabled and separates the firmware between Non-Secure Processing Environment (NSPE) and Secure Processing Environment (SPE).